Chapter 16: Alpha

 “I must admit, your plan to sabotage and destroy the city’s Reactors and RINGTEK Manufacturing Plants was careful – cunning even.
 However, you animalistic simpletons cannot compare to the genius that is Gerald Kintobor.
 You took the bait, I sprung the trap and now here I stand, face to face with the infamous terrorist group, TORNADO,” He swept his eyes to each of the three Mobians, his wrinkled brow furrowing.
 “A pretty little rabbit girl who fancies herself a resistance fighter, a boorish bear with a fake arm and piss coloured fur and… the fox with two tails who quit SOLDIER to join this little ragtag group.”
 He glared at Tails.
 “Tell me, traitor, what was your name?”

 The former SOLDIER stepped forward, wearing a fierce look of his own.
 “Tails,” he replied icily.

-Bark roared loudly, breaking the president’s musings.
+Bark roared, breaking the president’s musings.
 “That shit doesn’t matter!” he yelled.
 “This place is going under and it’ll serve you fucker’s right!”